Stigwzh/data_science_project/README.md

 # data_science_project
 ## Our final model (fake X) is in 'final_model.ipynb', and our final real outcome (real X) is in 'final_outcome,ipynb'.
 They are used the same model.
 ### Using tsCV function we predict the 30 periods future outcome.
-However, the prediction is showing the predicted error(which is the difference between real values and predicted values.
+However, the prediction is showing the predicted error(which is the difference between real values and predicted values).
+That is we predict future values by giving the 30 period errors, not the y-hat itself.
 Therefore, when we calculate r2, we do not need to substract the predicted values from the real values.

 # Files introduction
 ## 1) report_factor.ipynb